The den » Manolo for the Home

 Continental Small EPA Wood Stove - C1100PL

-Why heat with wood?
+Why heat with a wood stove?
 EPA certified stoves are a lot more efficient than the old school potbellied models that probably come to mind when someone says, “wood burning stove.”
 The also look a fair bit sleeker, though they are nowhere near as charming.
-Were I to redo my decor in a less modern style, I could probably incorporate a stove into my living room…and I could probably do it myself, according to this document from Hearth.com.
+Were I to redo my decor in a less modern style, I could probably incorporate a stove into my living room… and I could probably do it myself, according to this document from Hearth.com.

 Disclaimer: Manolo the Shoeblogger is not Manolo Blahnik